Here’s a little something about conventional physics: Everything is predictable.

 And since our universe hasn’t been completely obliterated yet, we know that the UV catastrophe can’t be true.

 A German physicist named Max Planck came up with a solution.
-He thought that bodies didn’t absorb energy in ginormous bulk and that waves don’t carry energy the way people thought.
-Rather, waves carry energy in tiny packets of energy (called quanta) that ride along with them.
+He proposed that bodies didn’t absorb energy in ginormous bulk and that waves don’t carry energy the way people thought.
+Rather, waves carry energy in tiny packets of energy (called quanta) that ride along in the waves.

 e=energy in the quanta